CadeGamesDev/CadeGamesDev/README.md

 ## 🧠 About Me

 - 💻 Web Developer in progress
-- 🎮 Game Developer in progress  UNITY
+- 🎮 Game Developer in progress  (UNITY 2D)

 🧠 Passionate about building immersive 2D games in Unity and crafting elegant web experiences
 🚀 Always learning, always iterating — welcome to CadeGamesDev!